 My employer, James Cook University, recently issued a 'Final Censure' and instructed me to be silent about the censure and to not make further comments like the ones I made on Sky News in future.

 These conditions, particularly their instruction to remain silent, is unacceptable.
 It flies in the face of my instinct for truth and honesty, and my academic freedom.

 I am taking the matter to the Federal Court to protect my ability to speak out about important issues.

 My lawyers are confident.
 However even if we win and are awarded partial costs I will still face substantial financial burden for the case.
 I have put aside $24,000 of my own money for the case, however this will not be enough.
 I do not expect a cent back.
 The money I am asking for is to fund the rest of action.

 We must use this case to support the principle that academics are free to speak their mind within their field of expertise without fear or favour.

 The way I have been treated, if they get away with it, will have a serious chilling effect on future research and public discussion.

 I am putting myself on the line - this action will be costly in terms of time and reputation - but I have spent my whole life fighting for scientific truth and I do not intend to stop now.

 I would be very grateful for your support.
 Could you make a donation, within your capacity to give, in order to support the principle of academic freedom?

-Please note that all surplus funds beyond what is necessary to fund the legal case, court awarded costs, will be donated to the Bob Carter Memorial Fund, which, in the memory of Professor Bob Carter (1942-2016), supports conferences and lectures on rationality and integrity in science.
+Please note that all surplus funds beyond what is necessary to fund the legal case, court awarded costs, will be donated to the Bob Carter Memorial Fund, which, in the memory of Professor Bob Carter (1[phone redacted]), supports conferences and lectures on rationality and integrity in science.
 The Fund is overseen by the Australian Environment Foundation (AEF) of which I am a Director.